hannestschofenig/tschofenig-ids/cose-hpke/draft-tschofenig-cose-hpke.md

 HPKE, when used with COSE, follows a three layer structure:

-- Layer 0 contains content encrypted with the CEK.
-The content may be detached.
+- Layer 0 (COSE_Encrypt) contains content encrypted with the CEK.
+This ciphertext may be detached.
 If not detached, then it is included.

-- Layer 1 includes the encrypted content encryption key.
+- Layer 1 (COSE_recipient_outer) includes the encrypted CEK.

-- Layer 2 contains parameters needed for HPKE to generate the layer 1 key and to encrypt it.
+- Layer 2 (COSE_recipient_inner) contains parameters needed for HPKE to generate the layer 1 key and to encrypt it.

 The CDDL for the COSE_Encrypt structure, as used with HPKE,